 Yet, it won’t be long before all companies’ HR leaders start working with analytics to assess and improve hiring, retention, growth, and so much more.
 To get started, here are three ways HR can employ people analytics to make better business decisions.

-#1: Improve recruitment practices
+1. Improve recruitment

-#2: Enhance employee onboarding
+2. Enhance employee onboarding

-#4: Increase retention rates
+3. Increase retention rates

-HR leaders can use data to improve not just the way they work, but the outcome of their business decisions, especially when it has to do with putting their people first.
+HR leaders can use data to improve the way they work and the outcome of their business decisions, especially when it has to do with putting their people first.